SERVICING JABSCO MANUAL TOILET

 On charter sailboats toilet is something that people use more then sails and after a typical charter season it's been used at least 400 times so it needs to be completely disassembled, cleaned, checked for cracks, new gaskets installed, lubricated, reassembled and checked for leeks.
 This is how we do it.

-On charter sailboats toilet is something that people use more then sails and after a typical charter season it's been used at least 400 times so it needs to be completely disassembled.
+On charter sailboats toilet is something that people use more then sails and after a typical charter season it's been used at least 400 times

 There is just no way around this.
 You can try 100 different cleaning fluids and techniques and it will not get the job done because the amount of calcification on the gaskets, walls of the pump and hoses is just unforgiving.
 In addition to calcification gaskets tend to deform over time so they need to be replaced.